Democratic White House contender Gabbard sues Hillary Clinton for 'Russian asset' comment

 As a public figure, Gabbard must show that the defendant acted with actual malice to recover damages.
 In addition, U.S. courts have said “rhetorical hyperbole” associated with politics is constitutionally protected speech.

-Gabbard has routinely polled in the law single digits in the Democratic race to pick a challenger to Republican President Donald Trump, but she has said she will not run as a third-party candidate.
+Gabbard has routinely polled in the law single digits in the Democratic race to pick a challenger to Republican President Donald Trump in November’s election, but she has said she will not run as a third-party candidate.

-After Clinton’s comments in October, Gabbard said the former first lady and U.S. secretary of state was the “embodiment of corruption and personification of the rot that has sickened the Democratic Party for so long.”
+After Clinton’s comments in October, Gabbard said the former first lady, U.S. senator and secretary of state was the “embodiment of corruption and personification of the rot that has sickened the Democratic Party for so long.”

-Reporting by John Whitesides; Editing by Jonathan Oatis
+Reporting by John Whitesides; Editing by Jonathan Oatis and Peter Cooney